 Barn owls are unquestionably one of the most instantly recognisable birds in Britain and were once a common sight in our countryside.
-In recent years the Barn owl has suffered a decline in numbers to the point that seeing one is an increasingly rare privilege.
-Habitat loss, increasing volumes of road traffic and the use of rodenticide poisons to reduce populations of rats and mice on which they feed are considered the main causes behind the Barn owl’s decline, although climate change may also be having a detrimental impact.
-Encouragingly, 2017 appears to have been a good year for the species and many landowners are now much more aware of the needs of this species, so hopefully this is a positive sign.
+In recent years, however, the barn owl has suffered a decline in numbers to the point that seeing one is an increasingly rare privilege across much of the UK.
+Habitat loss, increasing volumes of road traffic, and the use of rodenticide poisons to reduce populations of the rats and mice on which they feed are considered the main causes behind the owl's decline, although climate change may also be having a detrimental impact.
+Encouragingly, the last few years has seen many landowners becoming much more aware of the needs of this species; hopefully with a positive outcome for the species.

-That which follows is a summary of Barn owl natural history.
-The detailed article for this species will follow in due course.
+That which follows is a summary of barn owl natural history.

 The Barn owl at a glance

-At least 31 subspecies proposed, based largely on colouration, but DNA data imply only 10 valid; type subspecies, Tyto alba alba, found in UK.
+At least 31 subspecies have been proposed globally, based largely on colouration, but DNA data data suggest probably no more than 10 are valid.
+The type subspecies, Tyto alba alba, is the one found throughout the UK.

 Colour/Appearance: Unmistakable white, heart-shaped face with tan/buff back and wing tops; pure white or speckled underneath.